PoCInnovation/Workshops/software/13.Rust/README.md

 "Although"   -->    "Although-hay"
 ```

+> Well done! 🎉

-Now that you manage words, why not tackle sentences?
-Apply the previous principle but on a whole sentence!
+Now that you can apply this to words, why not apply it to sentences?

+As you can see, try to do the same thing, but for whole sentences.

 > :bulb: Here are some examples too: